schmittnieto/schmittnieto.github.io/_posts/2025-01-09-azure-local-aks.md

 - As the admin user (me), send an API request to the AKS cluster through the Azure Portal.
 - This request provisions the YAML template for the application within the cluster.

 While this deployment is automated via the portal, it could also be done manually.
 Using the Azure CLI (`az aksarc`) to fetch credentials for your cluster ([reference](https://learn.microsoft.com/en-us/cli/azure/aksarc?view=azure-cli-latest#az-aksarc-get-credentials)), you could manage the cluster locally with `kubectl`.
-This approach opens up possibilities for GitOps, DevOps, and self-hosted agents—but that’s a topic for another post. 😅
+This approach opens up possibilities for GitOps, DevOps, and self-hosted agents, but that’s a topic for another post. 😅

 ### Deploying a More Complex Application: The AI-Generated Store

 I’m not giving up that easily!
-To make up for the counter’s limitations, let’s deploy a more robust application—a demo store with AI-generated products.
+To make up for the counter’s limitations, let’s deploy a more robust application, a demo store with AI-generated products.
 Here’s how you can do it:

 1. **Create a New Namespace**:
    - Go to the **Namespaces** tab and click **+Add**.